ministryofjustice/hale-platform/README.md

 You will need an `.env.local` file in the root of this project with all the variables needed to run the app.
-Get this from Rob or Adam until we have a proper place for it.
+Get this from Rob or Adam until we have a proper place for it

 1. Run `dory up` to get dory running as you will need this to proxy the hale.docker domain locally which WP multisite needs.